April 16th, 2026

 - Any worsted weight yarn — a smooth, light coloured yarn makes it easiest to see your stitches

-- A 5.5mm crochet hook (or whatever size your yarn recommends)
+- A crochet hook set in the size your yarn recommends (a 5.5mm is great for worsted)

 - Basic knowledge of the chain stitch and double crochet — that’s it!